 The west master bedroom’s west wall is built, but not yet erected.

 This detail is from the north end of the stair well.
-It shows the end of a W10 x 22 steel beam (pointed to by red arrow) with the doubled up LVL nailers (blue ovals) and joist hangers (pointed to by yellow arrows) fastened by a tight zig-zag of nails (purple arrows)
+It shows the end of a W10 x 22 steel beam (pointed to by red arrow) with the 2 x 10 nailers (blue ovals) and joist hangers (pointed to by yellow arrows) fastened by a tight zig-zag of nails (purple arrows) .

 1/30/2020 Correction - Oops, those aren’t LVLs, those are ordinary 2x10s!
 Don’t need the strength (and expense) of LVLs here, where the steel is carrying all the load.
 Our ever cost conscious contractor caught this error.